Greenthorn tree and its uses

 Lessons learned from Greenthorn trees:

-- Dry Black-stick Lily stalks trenched in Greenthorn oil are making a very suitable fire torch
+• Dry Black-stick Lily stalks trenched in Greenthorn oil make a very suitable fire torch